ossner/TUMGAD/src/Algorithms/Graphs/APSP/FloydWarshall/Floyd-Warshall.md

 to be considered (not counting the ones from a node to itself)

 It is easiest to align this information in a table to keep track of the distances.
-Unknown/Unreachable distances are by defenition filled with infinity.
+Unknown/Unreachable distances are by definition filled with infinity.

 Consider the following example graph: